CP499ColoradoCollege/CCSGA-Comments/README.md

 The core objects within the messaging system are Users, Conversations, and Messages.
 The Users table stores information from CAS (username and display name), information about special roles (i.e., if a user is banned, CCSGA, or an admin), and metadata regarding the updating of the user's roles.
 The Conversations table itself stores only the CCSGA-set status of each conversation, and the Messages table itself stores the sender, body, and timestamp of each message.

 The ConversationSettings and MessageSettings tables embody the many-to-many relationships between Users and Conversations and between Users and Messages, respectively.
 The ConversationSettings table contains some fields that represent actual settings of a specific User within the context of a specific conversation (i.e., whether or not the user has archived or revealed their identity within that conversation).
 In addition, the table also stores indicators of whether or not the user initated the conversation (used for determining access when a user is demoted from an admin or CCSGA role) and whether or not the user currently has access to the conversation.
 The latter is redundant currently, as a user's conversation access could be determined solely by their isInitiator flag or their isCCSGA/isAdmin status under the current setup.
-However, this method would become problematic if future functionality allowed students to copy other students when initiating conversations, since such other students are indifferentiable from ex-reps in terms of isInitiator and isCCSGA/isAdmin, but such other students should still have access to the conversation whereas ex-reps shouldn’t.
+However, this method would become problematic if future functionality allowed students to copy other students when initiating conversations, since such other students are indifferentiable from ex-reps in terms of isInitiator and isCCSGA/isAdmin, but such other students should still have access to the conversation whereas ex-reps shouldn't.
 Having an isAccessible field in ConversationSettings resolves this easily, so it is included in the table proactively.
 If future development moves in this direction, further thought should be given to this strategy; either isInitiator or isAccessible might need to change to something similar to becameInvolvedAsStudent to cover students who were copied on a conversation, were later promoted, and were even later demoted.

 The MessageSettings table is the sole location for recording which messages which users have read.
 When communicating the read or unread state of an entire conversation, the program should indicate that an entire conversation is read, for a given user, if and only if all messages in that conversation are marked as read for that user.